 Public Policy, Disinvestment and Economic Decline

 But starting after the Second World War, local bankers and diversified farmers faced competition from big city banks and government agencies.
-The USDA played a leading role in convincing farmers to borrow ever-large amounts of money to finance the application of petroleum-based fertilizers, herbicides and pesticides on corn, soybeans and alfalfa.
+The USDA played a leading role in convincing farmers to borrow ever-larger amounts of money to finance the application of petroleum-based fertilizers, herbicides and pesticides on corn, soybeans and alfalfa.
 These crops were (and are) trucked to dairy cows, hogs and chickens housed in closed confinement barns and beef cattle held in large feedlots.

 Over time, these policy and investment decisions produced a steady decline in the number of diversified farms as well as the processing plants that once supplied near-by Missouri Valley cities, and export markets.
 The processors have moved south and west in search of cheap commodities, water and labor.